Do you want to contribute to improving human health?

 Applicants who have not completed a doctorate at the end of the application period may also apply, provided that all requirements for a completed degree are met before the (intended) date of employment.
 This must be substantiated by the applicant’s main supervisor, director or equivalent.

 What do we offer?

 A creative and inspiring environment full of expertise and curiosity.
 Karolinska Institutet is one of the world’s leading medical universities.
 Our vision is to pursue the development of knowledge about life and to promote a better health for all.
-At Karolinska Institutet, we conduct successful medical research and hold the largest range of medical education in Sweden.
-Karolinska Institutet is a state university, which entitles to several benefits such as extended holiday and generous occupational pension.
-Employees also have access to our modern gym for free and receive reimbursements for medical care.
+At Karolinska Institutet, we conduct successful medical research and hold the largest range of medical and doctoral education in Sweden.
+Karolinska Institutet is a state university, which entitles to several benefits such as extended holiday and occupational pension, but only after employment.
+Karolinska Institutet’s employees also have access to our modern gym for free and receive reimbursements for medical care.

 - A complete list of publications